-We all love digital images.
-You can't beat digital formats for searchability and access.
-But how long do you expect your digital media to survive?
-How long will today's file formats remain viable?
+You can’t beat digital image formats for searchability and access, but a host of other challenges arise when dealing with digital.
+How long do you expect your digital media to remain viable?
 How are you addressing the challenges of hardware, software, and operating system obsolescence?
 How reliable is the funding for hosting, migrating, and curating your digital collections?

 Our preservation facility in Bethlehem, Pennsylvania provides environmentally optimized, secure storage in a dedicated microfilm vault.